SEARCH RFS:

 Check Lowest Price And Use Code “RFS10” For 10% Off

 Renue by Science has a unique and high-quality berberine capsule product that you won’t find elsewhere.
 One of the problems with berberine is that it has low bioavailability.
-In fact, one study showed that when taken orally, regular berberine HCl has around 1% absorption.
+In fact, one study showed that when taken orally, synthetic berberine HCl has around 1% absorption.
 In case you didn’t know, that’s bad.

 This is one of the possible reasons why studies show people need to take a higher dose.
 But higher doses often lead to upset stomachs, diarrhea, and still, lackluster absorption overall.